-Osteoporosis is prevalent in caged birds due to lack of exercise and calcium deficiencies, and it is a risk factor for fractures.
-Despite wing and keel bones being stronger in hens from non-caged systems, keel bone fractures are more prevalent in alternative systems, as birds have more freedom of movement, and this can increase the risk of collisions with hard surfaces.
-Birds break the anatomically exposed keel bone in collisions with perches or other obstacles, as they jump and fly between structures at different heights; failures of landing and collision with walls or other hard surfaces can also result in fractures.
+Osteoporosis is prevalent in caged birds due to lack of exercise and calcium deficiencies, and it is a significant risk factor for fractures.
+Despite wing and keel bones being stronger in hens from noncaged systems, keel bone fractures are more prevalent in alternative systems, as birds have more freedom of movement, and this can increase the risk of collisions with hard surfaces.
+Birds can break the anatomically exposed keel bone in collisions with perches or other obstacles, as they jump and fly between structures at different heights.
+Failures of landing and collisions with walls or other hard surfaces can also result in fractures.
 Keel bone breakages and subsequent deformities are painful, reduce movement in the birds and affect egg quality and production.
-However, keel bone fractures can be minimized through good management and design.
+However, keel bone fractures can be minimized through good management and design, especially early in the hens' lives.
 Strategies for preventing keel bone fractures include: